Summer in Des Moines is packed with family fun, outdoor adventures, local festivals, live entertainment, and unforgettable memories!

 Beat the Heat

 - Iowa may not have a coast, but there are some beaches.
-Head to Blue Heron Lake at Raccoon River Park, Easter Lake, or Big Creek State Park.
+Head to Blue Heron Lake at Raccoon River Park or Big Creek State Park.

 - Too hot to be outside?
 Check out our indoor play guide for the best places to burn off some energy.